 Finding a good mentor or coach is challenging, as not all people are great mentors, no matter how successful they are or have been.
 Look into your network, and maybe approach someone you admire who is further ahead in a similar career path.
 Are they the type of person you would like to emulate?
 Maybe it is someone who has left your organisation, whom you worked with previously, maybe it is someone you met at a conference?
 Connect with them, join a conversation and when you feel comfortable, ask if they would be interested in mentoring.

 Business coaches are easier to find, Google will help you with that.
 Be warned though, if your expectation is that mentors and coaches will give you the answers, you will be sorely disappointed.
 Their key benefit is that they provide you with the tools to help you discover the solutions for yourself.

 Part of being a leader is, obviously, to lead and coach those coming up through the ranks.
 Giving back, and having the confidence to impart your knowledge to help others grow, is an important part of being a leader.
 However, you do not need the title of Leader to engage in this activity.

 Leading by example and being known for delivering, reliability, and being the ‘go to’ person guiding and encouraging people to success is incredibly satisfying, and can get you the recognition you desire.
 Run teams, ask for responsibility and then grasp it with both hands to build a reputation as a rising star in your company.

-We are here to help, if you still feel ‘stuck’ and need some help to get started, or maybe just a compass to consolidate direction – contact us, we’d be happy to help.
+If you still feel ‘stuck’ and need some help to get started, or maybe just a compass to consolidate direction – contact us, and we’d be happy to help.

 Further information: What Today’s Accounting Executives Wish They Knew At The Start Of Their Careers.